johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 discards/no-buffer/:
 : Discards occur due to no available buffer to enqueue the packet.
 These can be tail-drop discards or due to an active queue management algorithm, such as RED {{RED93}} or CODEL {{RFC8289}}.

-An example of possible signal-to-mitigation action mapping is provided in {#mapping}.
+An example of possible signal-to-mitigation action mapping is provided in {{mapping}}.

 Data Model   {#datamodel}
 ==========
-This data model implements information model described in {{infomodel}} for the interface and device components.
+This data model implements information model defined in {{infomodel}} for the interface and device components.
 This is classed as a Network Element model as defined by {{?RFC1157}}.

 Structure {#datamodel-structure}
 ---------
-Each component follows the hierarchical structure of direction/type/layer/sub-type defined in the information model.
+The mapping between the information model components and their data model implementations is direct, with each component in the hierarchy represented by corresponding YANG containers and leaves.
 The following YANG tree diagram shows the complete structure:

 ~~~~~~~~~~
 {::include ../yang/draft-ietf-opsawg-discardmodel-04.yang.tree.txt}